AleNardon/wordle/README.md

 -----	**To Improve**	-----

--Another API to collect the data, because some words are often repeated -More Animations
+- Another API to collect the data, because some words are often repeated
+- More Animations
--Add a keyboard with the words used
+- Add a keyboard with the words used

 -----	**A Mejorar**	-----

--Otra API para recoger los dato, debido a que a menudo se repiten algunas palabras -Mas animaciones
+- Otra API para recoger los dato, debido a que a menudo se repiten algunas palabras
+- Mas animaciones
--Agregar un teclado con las palabras usadas
+- Agregar un teclado con las palabras usadas